webdriverio/webdriverio/docs/guide/testrunner/configurationfile.md

         defaultTimeoutInterval: 5000,
         //
         // The Jasmine framework allows it to intercept each assertion in order to log the state of the application
         // or website depending on the result.
-For example it is pretty handy to take a screenshot everytime
+For example it is pretty handy to take a screenshot every time
         // an assertion fails.
         expectationResultHandler: function(passed, assertion) {
             // do something